webcompere/system-stubs/README.md

 });
 ```

+**Note:** there are two versions of the `execute` method in `Executable` allowing
+the test code to return values, or not.

+**Note:** the JUnit4 and JUnit5 plugins automatically handle multiple test stubs created outside
+of the test methods.

 ### Using multiple stubs

 While you can set up stubs inside the `execute` method of a parent stub: